Erwin N. Griswold Book Prize

 The Prize Lecture was held on April 30th, 2015 at the Supreme Court.

-Below you can find an interview with the most recent prize winner Kevin J. McMahon, interviewed by our Director of Publications Clare Cushman
+An interview with the most recent prize winner Kevin J. McMahon, with our Director of Publications: Clare Cushman

 2011 — Louis D. Brandeis, A Life by Melvin Urofsky